linfanf/linfanf.github.io/_pages/research.md

 Works in Progress
 ======
 Approximations for Bernoulli Bandits.
 With Wenjia Ba, Peter Glynn and J. Michael Harrison.

-Plug-in Estimation of Markov Chain Expectations.
-With Peter Glynn.

 Efficient Estimation of Markov Chain Expecations.
 With Peter Glynn.